genevate/style_guides/business/culture.md

   - Listen and consider everyone's input before making hasty judgements.
 - Be Driven:
   - Work is not a place you go but something you do.
-  - Provide each employee with the autonomy to work however they want with whatever tools they need to *get things done*.
+  - Provide each individual with the autonomy to work however they want with whatever tools they need to *get things done*.
   - Your schedule and hours worked are your own as long as you focus on *getting things done*.
   - Use dialog and debate to understand and solve complex problems.
   - Act upon your convictions.
+- Be Disciplined:
+  - One aspect of great products/services is that they are well maintained.
+As when caring for a plant, animal, and/or family member so too must the same be applied to a product/service.
+Once given life, constant vigilance, maintenance, and care must be provided on a regular basis.
+- Be Augmented:
+  - When detecting repeating patterns, be applying solutions for automating behavior.
+  - Constantly curate and maintain software, services, scripts, etc. that allow you to do a lot with little.
+Overtime this becomes a toolbox, of sorts, you take with you everywhere you go that augments your experience and skills.
 - [Be Responsible](https://www.youtube.com/watch?v=4E3xfR6IBII):
-  - You are hired for your expertise and professionalism -- not for bragging rights, promotional capabilities, or a prized position of your boss/employeer.
+  - You are hired for your expertise and professionalism -- not for bragging rights, promotional capabilities, or a prized position of your boss/organization.
   - Avoid actions that waste your time, the customer's time, or the company's money.
   - Lead with questions, not answers -- Listen to and understand the *why* something is important.
   - Question *why* something is necessary -- Does the benefit outweigh the effort?